Husayn ibn Ali: Personality and appearance

 Husayn had a white face and sometimes wore a green turban and sometimes a black turban.
-He would travel with the poor or invite them to his house and feed them.
-Mu'awiya I said about Husayn that he and his father Ali were not deceitful, and Amr ibn al-As considered him the most beloved of the earthlings to the people of heaven.
+He would travel with the poor and invite them to his house and feed them.
+Mu'awiya said about Husayn that he and his father Ali were not deceitful, and Amr ibn al-As considered him the most beloved of the earthlings to the people of heaven.
 According to the Encyclopedia of Islam, one of the moral characteristics of Husayn is tolerance, humility, eloquence, and finally traits that can be deduced from his behavior, such as despising death, hatred of a shameful life, pride, and the like.
 In many narrations, the resemblance of Husayn and his brother to Muhammad is mentioned, and each of them is likened to half of their grandfather's behavior.

-Husayn is described as looking like his grandfather, Muhammad, though not as much as his older brother, Hasan.
-According to Madelung, Husayn was similar to his father, Ali, while Hasan had the temperament of Muhammad and criticized the policies of his father, Ali.
-Madelung cites the fact that Hasan named two of his sons Muhammad and did not name any of them Ali and that Husayn named two of his four sons Ali and did not name either Muhammad as proof of this claim.
+Husayn is described as looking like his grandfather, Muhammad, though not as much as his older brother Hasan.
+According to Madelung, Husayn was similar to his father Ali, while Hasan is described as having had the closest resemblance to the Prophet Muhammad.
+It is said that Abbas was the son of Ali who most closely resembled his father, inheriting his boldness and bravery.
 Rasool Jafarian considers the narrations in which Husayn is like Ali and Hasan is like Muhammad to be fake; According to him, the image presented in these narrations could have been used to destroy the image of Ali and Ashura and to be useful to those who were in favor of Uthman tendencies.
 According to the Shia scholar, Muhammad Husayn Tabatabai, the opinion of some commentators about the difference in taste between Hasan and Husayn is misplaced; Because despite not swearing allegiance to Yazid, Husayn, like his brother, spent ten years in Mu'awiya's rule and never opposed it.
 Mohammad Emadi Haeri believes that Husayn is considered to be similar to Muhammad in most sources, and in one narration the most similar to him.
-There is also a narration that Ali considers Hussein to be the most similar person in terms of behavior.
+There is also a narration that Ali considers Husayn to be the most similar person in terms of behavior.